dishant26201/sleep-analytics-pipeline/README.md

 The confusion matrix shows that Wake, N2, and N3 are clearly separated, as seen by strong diagonal patterns.
 Most errors occur in the lighter, transitional stages.
 N1 is often misclassified as Wake, N2, or REM, which is expected given its weaker, less distinctive EEG patterns.
 REM also shows some confusion with Wake and N1 since its EEG is low-amplitude and mixed-frequency, similar to those stages.
 There is also some confusion with N2, as it falls between light and deep sleep, so borderline epochs may share similar features.
 N3 is the most distinct and is rarely misclassified.

 The per-class results matched the trends seen during development.
 Wake had a strong F1 of 0.9518, and both N2 and N3 also performed well, which fits their more distinct features.
 REM had a moderate F1 of 0.5952, as it overlaps with Wake and N1 during transitions.
-As expected, N1 was the hardest stage to classify, with an F1 of 0.3084.
+As expected, N1 was the hardest stage to classify [16], with an F1 of 0.3084.
 This difficulty aligns with the known properties of N1, since it is a transitional stage and is often confused with Wake and REM when using only EEG data.
 This is also consistent with prior literature, where N1 F1 scores for traditional ML approaches on Sleep-EDF are usually between 0.20 and 0.35.
 For example, Fraiwan et al. (2012) reported N1 F1 around 0.28 using SVM-based features, Lajnef et al. (2015) reported around 0.30 with probabilistic models, and Aboalayon et al. (2016) found similar challenges in detecting N1 with EEG-only inputs.

 Overall, the test-set results support the trends seen in cross-validation.
 The majority of performance gains come from handling class imbalance and stabilising predictions.
 However, it is clear that the Random Forest model hits a ceiling, as it struggles to capture the subtle patterns needed to separate stages like N1 and REM.